-- Buffer Tk12 is attached to the FBO as well as a depth buffer.
-The depth buffer is cleared and set to GL\LESS for a first pass at the boundary geometry.
-The depth buffer is then cleared again and set to GL\GREATER for a second pass at the boundary geometry.
-This has the same effect as depth-peeling [12] the front and back fragments and placing them in the k-buffer. - 2.
-Buffers $T{approx}$ and $T{k12}$ are attached to the FBO and a screenaligned plane is rendered.
-Color and opacity for the ray-gaps between the front and back fragments from the boundary are looked up and composited into $T{approx}$ . - 3.
-Buffer $T{approx}$ is displayed to the screen.
+- 1. Buffer T{k12} is attached to the FBO as well as a depth buffer.
+The depth buffer is cleared and set to GL_LESS for a first pass on the boundary geometry.
+The depth buffer is then cleared again and set to GL_GREATER for a second pass at the boundary geometry.
+This has the same effect as depth-peeling [11] the front and back fragments and placing them in the k-buffer. - 2.
+Buffers T{approx} and T{k12} are attached to the FBO and a screenaligned plane is rendered.
+Color and opacity for the ray-gaps between the front and back fragments from the boundary are looked up from T{k12} and composited into T{approx} . - 3.
+Buffer T{approx} is displayed to the screen.

 These steps are repeated for every view change.
-When the user stops interacting, the results of $T{k12}$ is used for the progressive steps.
+When the user stops interacting, the entries in T{k12} are used for the progressive steps.
 The importance of using this depth-peeling approach instead of the k-buffer directly is discussed in more detail in Section 5.4.